 AdmissionsCheckup.com Officially Launched

 Business Wire announced the launch of AdmissionsCheckup.com.
 The article details how applicants are paired with former admissions officers to receive feedback on their applications before they are officially submitted.
 Students upload their Common Application PDF for evaluation.
-Feedback includes red flags, unanswered questions or buried gems to make their application shine.
+Feedback includes uncovering red flags, unanswered questions or buried gems that will make their application shine.

 10 Things to Do on a College Trip and More